UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 Let's try to dispel some myths about negative conditioning:

 - `bad hands` doesn't works as well as you think. `bad` is a token and `hands` is another.
-The model doesn't have a clue about what `bad hands` are on their own. using `(hands)` will result in more or less the same reuslt, with 1 less token.
+The model doesn't have a clue about what `bad hands` are on their own. using `(hands)` will result in more or less the same result, with 1 less token.
 - Longer conditioning prompts are not always better.
 If you exceed 75 tokens in your positive or negative token, the generation speed will almost halve itself because of the extra required processing (the model can only work with 75 tokens at the time, so it has to split the conditioning in chunks of 75 tokens and process them one by one).
 This is why you should try to keep your conditioning as short as possible.
 - A good way to fix this without exceeding the 75 tokens count is to use *embeddings*.